 Papers and assignments must be turned in on the due date at the start of class or as outlined in the course syllabus, or they will be considered late.
 Late papers will receive an automatic 10% reduction in grade on the first late day.
 An additional 10% will be deducted for each additional day, up to 30%; after three days, the work will receive no credit.
-Weekend days (Saturdays and Sundays) arenot counted.
+Weekend days (Saturdays and Sundays) are not counted.
 For example: a paper/assignment that is due at 12:30 pm on Thursday that is turned in late would result in the following deductions:

-- If the paper was turned in by 12:30 pm on Friday, the deduction would be10% - If the paper was turned in after 12:30 pm on Friday, but before 12:30 pm on Monday, the deduction would be 20% - If the paper was turned in after 12:30 pm on Monday, but before 12:30 pm on Tuesday, the deduction would be 30% - If the paper was turned in after 12:30 pm on Tuesday, there would be no pointsawarded.
+- If the paper was turned in by 12:30 pm on Friday, the deduction would be 10% - If the paper was turned in after 12:30 pm on Friday, but before 12:30 pm on Monday, the deduction would be 20% - If the paper was turned in after 12:30 pm on Monday, but before 12:30 pm on Tuesday, the deduction would be 30%

+• If the paper was turned in after 12:30 pm on Tuesday, there would be no pointsawarded.
 The deduction will be taken from the total points the student earned on that test/assignment.
 EXAMPLE: an assignment is worth 65 points.
-If the student earned/scored 60 pts out of 65 pts possible - BUT turned the

-Columbia College - Columbia and Lake of the Ozarks Campus Nursing Student Handbook assignment in a day late - that student would lose 6 points (10%).
-The student's score/grade would be 54 pts out 65 points which is an 83% B.
+If the student earned/scored 60 pts out of 65 pts possible - BUT turned the assignment in a day late - that student would lose 6 points (10%).
+The student's score/grade would be 54 pts.
 The only exception will be with a documented physician's excuse or approved excuse from faculty.
 Assigned paperwork may be turned in early.